-Dr. Meyers is Professor of Radiology and Neurological Surgery at Columbia University and Co-Director of Neuroendovascular Services at New York Presbyterian.
+Dr. Philip M. Meyers is a Professor of Radiology and Neurological Surgery at Columbia University Medical Center/NewYork-Presbyterian Hospital and Co-director of the Neuroendovascular Service at NewYork-Presbyterian.

-Dr. Meyers treats vascular disorders of the brain and spinal cord using minimally-invasive, image-guided techniques.
-Using state-of-the-art technology and working with a multi-disciplinary team, many vascular diseases of the head and neck, brain, and spine can be effectively treated without conventional surgery.
+Dr. Meyers treats vascular disorders of the brain and spinal cord using minimally invasive, image-guided techniques.
+Using state-of-the-art technology and working with a multidisciplinary team, many vascular diseases of the head and neck, brain, and spine can be effectively treated without conventional surgery.